-However, life insurance is a board category, which has different types, such as term insurance, endowment insurance, money back policies, pure risk cover etc.
+However, life insurance is a broad category, which has different types, such as term insurance, endowment insurance, money-back policies, pure risk cover etc.

 Quite simply, term insurance is a kind of life insurance or a subset of life insurance.
 Term insurance has similarities and differences with other types of life insurance plans.
 While other life insurance plans provide life risk coverage and also have maturity benefits for the policyholder, term insurance is a kind of life insurance plan for a specified period and provides benefits only to the nominees, upon the policyholder’s death.